Tissa Wijeratne: Research career

-Wijeratne was inspired by the original work of his mentor Prof Nimal Senanayake, and continued to learn from his mentor from 1996 to 1999 as a lecturer in Medicine at the University of Peradeniya with ample exposure and clinical contribution towards the ongoing work of neurotoxicology under the leadership of Prof Nimal Senanayake.
+Wijeratne was inspired by the original work of his mentor Prof Nimal Senanayake, and continued to learn from his mentor from 1996 to 1999 as a lecturer in medicine at the University of Peradeniya with ample exposure and clinical contribution towards the ongoing work of neurotoxicology under the leadership of Prof Nimal Senanayake.

-As a result of his marriage to a medical graduate from Flinders University, Australia, Wijeratne had to migrate to Australia at an early stage of his career.
-He had to re-train in internal medicine.
-He completed his neurology advanced training in a number of world class centres across New Zealand and Australia.

 He met Professor Robert Helme in late 2004 with an agreement to set up the stroke services as a rising star in neurology in 2004 at the Footscray Hospital, Western Health.
 This was the beginning of Wijeratne's research career.
 He went on to work in acute stroke care therapies, with landmark contributions in collaboration with his research network across Australia and New Zealand.

-WFN elected trustee

-Wijeratne was appointed as an elected trustee of the World Federation of Neurology (WFN), making him the first Sri Lankan-born neurologist to hold this position.
-His involvement with the WFN began in 2005, and he has contributed to neurology education, advocacy, and policy development.
-He has played a significant role in the World Brain Day (WBD) campaigns, an initiative launched in 2014 to raise awareness about neurological disorders.
-Under his leadership, WBD has expanded its reach, engaging stakeholders in over 100 countries.
-His election as a WFN trustee acknowledges his contributions to global neurology and public health initiatives.

-Wijeratne has also been nominated for the position of first vice president of WFN.
-If elected, he aims to enhance neurology training, research, and preventive brain health programmes globally.
-His nomination marks a milestone for Sri Lanka and South Asia, reflecting the region's growing role in global neurology.